nikhilsath/crossbook/README.md

 * **Filter Macros:** Reusable Jinja macros for boolean, select, text, and multi-select filters (`templates/macros/filter_controls.html`).
 * **Field Schema Editing:** New endpoints allow adding or removing columns at runtime (`/<table>/<id>/add-field`, `/<table>/<id>/remove-field`) and counting non-null values (`/<table>/count-nonnull`).
 * **Admin Dashboard & Configuration:** The `/admin` section includes a configuration editor and placeholder pages for user management and automation.
+* **Layout Defaults from DB:** Field width and height defaults are loaded from the `config` table instead of being hardcoded.
 * **CSV Import Workflow (Experimental):** The `/import` page lets you upload CSV files, match columns to fields, and validate data before import.

 ## Project Structure